-We have written a number of blog posts on HIPAA compliance to spread knowledge on the subject.
+We have written several blog posts on HIPAA compliance to spread knowledge on the subject.
 We also have a broad spectrum of HIPAA information elsewhere on our site.
 All of this information is intended to provide a general idea of how to achieve compliance.
-However, a real-world scenario can help to give you an idea what the search for HIPAA Compliance Hosting is like for an individual organization.
+However, a real-world scenario can help to give you an idea of what the search for HIPAA Compliance Hosting is like for an individual organization.
 The below dialogue is based on an actual interaction between a new client and a hosting consultant.

 HIPAA Compliance: healthcare firm seeks assistance

-Client: I am looking for HIPAA compliant hosting.
+Client: I am looking for HIPAA-compliant hosting.
 My business is a startup and requires a bare-bones solution upfront.
 Then we will scale it as needed.

 Consultant: Do you need Linux or Windows?